Culture Shock in Eastern Europe

-Living and working in Asia will be an experience of a lifetime, full of new challenges and learning experiences.
-You will be exposed to new sets of values, customs, lifestyles, economics, gestures, language, politics, and religious ideas.
+Living and working in Eastern Europe will be the experience of a lifetime, full of new challenges and learning experiences.
+You will be exposed to new lifestyles, values, customs, politics, and languages.
+If you can come away with a better understanding of any of these things, your trip can be considered at least a partial success.
+An American expat accustomed to big city life in Eastern Europe remarked: